after3gamedesign/fundamentals-of-scratch/spring-2023/readme.md

+# fundamentals of scratch spring 2023

 this is the readme for the spring 2023 fundamentals of scratch class

 the required skills to graduate this class are under review and not final